kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 = 1.0.3 = Released on Dec 28, 2015

-* New: Compatibility with WordPress 4.4
+* New: Support for WordPress 4.4
-* New: Compatibility with WooCommerce 2.5 BETA 3
+* New: Support for WooCommerce 2.5 BETA 3
 * Update: Plugin Core
 * Update: Language file